jimporter/bfg9000/doc/user/reference.md

   to *object_file*
 * *compile_options*: Forwarded on to [*object_file*](#object_file) as *options*
 * *link_options*: Command-line options to pass to the linker
+* *entry_point*: The symbol for beginning execution of this program
 * *module_defs*: A [*module_def_file*](#module_def_file) specifying information
   about exports and other program info, sometimes used on Windows
 * *lang*: Forwarded on to [*object_file*](#object_file)